cda-tum/mqt-qmap/README.md

   <img width=30% src="https://img.shields.io/badge/documentation-blue?style=for-the-badge&logo=read%20the%20docs" alt="Documentation" />
   </a>
 </p>

-# MQT QMAP - A tool for Quantum Circuit Compilation

 If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an issue on [GitHub](https://github.com/cda-tum/qmap/issues).